jaceryann/ecommerce_search/README.md

 All of the HTML markup related to a single product is truncated in the outer '...' above (inside the first two **div** tags).
 This includes all of the key data needed to build the final data set.
 As an example, the snippet above shows part of the HTML markup where *product title* can be retrieved.

 Use the **find_all** method to gather each **div class="s-item-container"** tag from the entire page.
 The result is a list of individual Beautiful Soup objects, each a section of the HTML markup that represents a single product.
-You can print Beautiful Soup objects using the **prettify** which produces a Unicode string in an easy to read format (truncated below).
+You can print Beautiful Soup objects using the **prettify** method which produces a Unicode string in an easy to read format (truncated example below).

 ```python
 prod_li = page_soup.find_all('div', class_="s-item-container")